 |Total Estimated Project Costs||$7,842,134.57|

-May 24, 2017 – County Council awarded the contract for design-build services to Red Deer-based construction firm Scott Builders Inc. Scott was one of five companies that submitted proposals for the project.
-Council also approved the planned expansion of the shop yard, along with the removal and replacement of the security fence around the yard.
+May 24, 2017 – County Council awards the contract for design-build services to Red Deer-based construction firm Scott Builders Inc. Scott was one of five companies that submitted proposals for the project.
+Council also approves the planned expansion of the shop yard, along with the removal and replacement of the security fence around the yard.
 A Public Works crew prepared the yard site to provide additional space to accommodate the new shop.
 Meanwhile, Wetaskiwin-based Elligott Construction Ltd., is in the process of erecting the new security fence.
 Elligott was one of three companies to bid on that project.

 After plans for the Maintenance Shop Project were announced in November 2016, regular updates have been issued through this website.